Welcome to Andy Rathbone's Web site

 About

 I’ve written about computers and technology since the mid-80s.
-Twenty-five years later, I’ve written more than 50 books, and “Windows For Dummies” has become the best-selling computer book series of all time.
-With more than 15 million books in print, I’ve earned spots on bestseller lists from the New York Times, USA Today, and Publisher’s Weekly.
+Since then, I’ve written more than 50 books, and “Windows For Dummies” has become the best-selling computer book series of all time.
+With more than 15 million books in print, I’ve earned spots on bestseller lists from the New York Times, USA Today, Publisher’s Weekly, and Amazon.

-My latest book, Motorola Xoom For Dummies, is now available for from Amazon.
+My latest book, Windows 11 For Dummies, is available now from Amazon, local bookstores, and libraries near you.

 Contact information